polikin/GetSkeleton1200/README.md

 ===============

 I created the sass file for people who code in sass.
 You only need to import the file in your .scss. (ex: @import '_skeleton1200';)

+####If you want to switch between both grid, check this out: https://github.com/theresponsiveness/GetSkeleton1200-or-960